psmak3/psmak3.github.io/_posts/popculture/2018-04-26-popculture-ScotchLaphroig10.md

 I love it!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 This is what scotch drinkers drink; hard and strong single malt peaty goodness.
 As for cost, a mere $55 can get you a bottle of this libation.
 A mere pittance if you consider it received a 96/100 on Distilled (my goto app for this stuff).
 Try to find another 90+ rating that costs less than $100.
+Try a pour.....if you dare!!!!!!!!